Adam Wainwright: 2009

-On August 19, 2009, at Dodger Stadium, Wainwright pitched a no-hitter going against the Los Angeles Dodgers for 5 1/3 innings before Orlando Hudson broke it up with a clean single to left field.
+On August 19, 2009, at Dodger Stadium, Wainwright had a no-hitter going against the Los Angeles Dodgers for 5 1/3 innings before Orlando Hudson broke it up with a clean single to left field.
 In his next start against the Astros, he pitched eight shutout innings to pick up his then-league-leading 15th win in a 1–0 victory.
 It was Wainwright's 25th straight start with at least six innings pitched.
 In five August starts that season, he completed 35 2/3 IP with just one walk and 22 SO.
 On September 26, Wainwright pitched eight innings and struck out eleven for a 6–3, NL Central division-clinching victory against the Colorado Rockies at Coors Field for his 19th win.
 Wainwright finished with a 19–8 record and a 2.63 ERA, leading the National League in wins, games started (34), and innings pitched (233).
 He also struck out a major-league high 140 batters on third-strike curveballs.

 On October 28, Wainwright won the Players Choice Award as the NL Most Outstanding Pitcher.
-He won his first Gold Glove Award on November 11, 2009.
+He won his first Gold Glove Award on November 11.
 Wainwright was a top contender for the Cy Young Award along with teammate Chris Carpenter and eventual winner Tim Lincecum.
-He became only the second pitcher ever—Trevor Hoffman was the first—to get the most first-place votes and not win the award.
+He became only the second pitcher ever, after Trevor Hoffman in 1998, to receive the most first-place votes but not win the award.

 2010

-Pitching in his first All-Star Game, Wainwright completed one inning.
-He faced five batters, throwing 17 pitches for ten strikes and seven balls, and allowed no runs with just one hit—a double off the glove of fellow Cardinal All-Star Matt Holliday—one walk, and two strikeouts.
+Pitching in his first All-Star Game, Wainwright pitched one inning.
+He faced five batters and allowed no runs with just one hit—a double off the glove of fellow Cardinal Matt Holliday—one walk, and two strikeouts.
 In one 11-game stretch preceding August 16, he compiled 66 1/3 IP in nine of those starts and allowed two earned runs for a 0.27 ERA.

 Wainwright finished the 2010 season 20–11 with a 2.42 ERA, five complete games, 213 strikeouts, 56 walks, 15 home runs allowed, and a WHIP of 1.05, in 230 1/3 IP.
 His win, strikeout, complete game, and shutout totals were all career-bests.
 His win total and ERA were both good for second place in the National League (behind only Josh Johnson's 2.30 ERA and Roy Halladay's 21 wins).
 He also pitched the first two shutouts of his career in 2010—one against the Milwaukee Brewers on June 4 and a two-hitter against the Florida Marlins on August 6.

-Wainwright was the runner-up for the 2010 NL Cy Young Award, finishing second in voting behind unanimous winner Halladay.
+Wainwright was the runner-up for the Cy Young Award, finishing second in voting behind unanimous winner Halladay.
 Wainwright picked up 28 of 32 second-place votes.
 Near the end of the season, he had experienced elbow discomfort and nerve swelling.
 A magnetic resonance imaging (MRI) scan cleared him after the season.